Bobsleponge/LittleHarvest/DESKTOP_LAUNCHER_SETUP.md

 ## 🎉 **You're All Set!**

-Now you can start your Tiny Tastes application with just **one double-click** from your desktop!
+Now you can start your Little Harvest application with just **one double-click** from your desktop!

 The launcher will handle everything automatically and open your application in the browser when it's ready.